 MILK - I use full fat cows milk.
 I haven't tried it with any alternatives.

 CHEESE - One of the most common questions I got asked on instagram was what kind of cheese I used!
-I hadn't really planned this out so I just used a basic supermarket cheddar.
-Use anything you like the taste of, you could even mix some parmesan in too.
+I hadn't really planned this out so I just used a basic supermarket cheddar plus some parmesan.
+Use anything you like the taste of.

 What pasta shape should I use?